vacp2p/nim-libp2p/README.md

 ## Introduction

 An implementation of [libp2p](https://libp2p.io/) in Nim.

-Also provides a Nim wrapper of the [Libp2p Go daemon](https://github.com/libp2p/go-libp2p).
+Also optionally provides a Nim wrapper of the [Libp2p Go daemon](https://github.com/libp2p/go-libp2p).

 ## Project Status
 The current native Nim libp2p implementation support is experimental and shouldn't be relied on for production use.
 It is under active development and contributions are highly welcomed. :)